Code-Institute-Submissions/alexiiasantos-cattuccino/README.md

   • **Mobile** - Tested on my Iphone12 Pro and used Google Chrome Dev Tools to test other phones, Samsung Galaxy S20 and Pixel 5.
 All pages, links and icons worked as anticipated.

+  • **Footer** - Click on icons will open a new browser window associated with the social link.

+  # Validator

+  • HTML- No errors were returned when passing through the official W3C validator: https://validator.w3.org/nu/

+  # Technologies Used

+  • **HTML (hyper text markup language):** Build of all pages of the website.

+   • **CSS (cascading style sheets):** Styling different elements of the website, such as font, color etc.

+   # Deployment

+    • The website was deployed to GitHub pages.